flor4ly/WP_Project2/README.md

 In the project directory, you can run:

 - `npm start`: Runs the app in development mode.
 Open http://localhost:3000 to view it in the browser.
-- `npm test`: Launches the test runner in the interactive watch mode.
-- `npm run build`: Builds the app for production to the build folder.
-- `npm run eject`: Removes the single build dependency from your project and copies all configuration files into your project for full control.

 ### Directory Structure
 Frontend Directory: